wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 This section requires a Romi or a Raspberry Pi that is running the WPILibPi Image.

-Instructions to setup a WPILibPi can be found :ref:`here <docs/software/vision-processing/wpilibpi/walkthrough-video:A Video Walkthrough of using WPILibPi with the Raspberry Pi>`.
+Instructions to setup WPILibPi can be found :ref:`here <docs/software/vision-processing/wpilibpi/walkthrough-video:A Video Walkthrough of using WPILibPi with the Raspberry Pi>`.

 Other hardware that is required is: